Folium Systems

 Where will the AI run?

-Choose public-demo review, cloud API, private endpoint, local model, hybrid route, or production service based on risk and value.
+Choose public review, cloud API, private endpoint, local model, hybrid route, or production service based on risk and value.

 Authority